SAN DIEGO DISABILITY BENEFITS

 APPLYING FOR SOCIAL SECURITY DISABILITY BENEFITS IN SAN DIEGO

-To qualify for Social Security disability in San Diego, you’ll need to show the Social Security Administration (SSA) that you’re unable to perform any job on a full-time basis due to your physical or mental condition.
+To qualify for Social Security benefits in San Diego, you’ll need to show the Social Security Administration (SSA) that you’re unable to perform any job on a full time basis due to your physical or mental condition.
 You will also need to prove that your illness is expected to last for at least a year.

 SAN DIEGO SSI BENEFITS